 But just imagine taking your pup’s normal bed to go camping… It’s probably a quite heavy, bulky thing that would be really inconvenient to go camping, especially if you’re also backpacking!

-In this post I’ll show you the best options available for small dogs.
-Also, I’ll tell you what to observe when buying a dog sleeping bag.
+In this post I’ll show you the best sleeping bags for small dogs.
+Also, I’ll also tell you what to observe when buying a dog sleeping bag.

 Things to look for when buying a dog sleeping bag